CreateaFreeWebsite with Responsive Web Design

 Attributes for the pre tag can be set using style sheets.

 Warning!
-Text formatted using the pre tag is not recommended for Liquid designs.
-Text does not wrap when the width of the browser window is reduced.
+Text formatted using the pre tag does not wrap when the width of the browser window is reduced.
+See the fix below for making it responsive.

 The pre tag is used to place preformatted text